kyuucr/add-link-to-qbittorrent-webui/README.md

 * Sending HTTP, Magnet, or BitComet Tracker links with full support of qBt WebUI's options
 * Multiple profiles, each with its own option.
 You can even set different WebUI address!
 * Regex matching for profile: Set regex string on a profile, and when using Default profile, Tab URL will be matched to the regex.
 If it's matched, the associated profile will be used instead of Default profile.
 Combine with hide profile option to automate link sending!
+* Toolbar button to open the URL defined in the "Default" profile

 __Disclaimer:__ the author is not in any way affiliated with qBittorrent development team.